REN XUE EUROPE

 The method helps to effectively clear blockages in the body, , especially in areas such as the shoulders and neck where most adults have blockages due to stress.

-Continuous practice of Tian Yuan improves health and also lays the foundation for further Yuan Gong learning.
+Continuous practice of Tian Yuan improves health and also lays the foundation for further Yuan Qigong learning.

 The practice of Tian Yuan provides the body with more universal "Yuan Qi", but to be more effective the Qi needs to be converted to our own personal Qi with our own information.
 Di Yuan both provides us with more Qi and supports this transformation.